Singular Values Distribution of Squares of Elliptic Random Matrices and Type B Narayana Polynomials: Free Cumulants

 Let $\mu$ be some probability distribution with a finite support, $M_n$ be its moments and $c_n$ be its free cumulants.
 Then

 We will apply \eqref{eq:momcumul} to the distribution $G(x)$.
 Its odd moments are equal to zero, and its even moments

 Since odd moments of $G(x)$ are equal to zero, odd free cumulants of $G(x)$ are equal to zero as well.
 We will assign planar chord diagrams to non-crossing partitions and we will prove Theorem \ref{th:cumul} using double counting for \eqref{eq:momcumul}. \begin{definition} We say that a contiguous interval $S$ of a chord diagram $d$ is {\it closed}, if for any vertex $i \in S$ there exists a vertex $j \in S$ such that $i \overset{d}{\sim} j$.
-We say that a diagram $d \in \mathcal{U}_{k}$ is {\it decomposable} (see Fig.\ref{fig:cd_decom}), if for some $l > 0$ there exists a closed contiguous interval consisting of $4l$ vertices, such that the vertex following it is the end of some chord.
-In the other case we say that the diagram is {\it atomic}.
-We define the set of atomic diagrams on $4k$ vertices by $\mathcal{B}_{2k}$ and the set of atomic diagrams on $4k+2$ vertices by $\mathcal{\widetilde{B}}_{2k+1}$ . \end{definition}
+We say that a diagram $d \in \mathcal{U}_{k}$ is {\it decomposable} (see Fig.\ref{fig:cd_decom}a), if for some $l > 0$ there exists a closed contiguous interval consisting of $4l$ vertices, such that the vertex following it is the end of some chord (and we call such an interval {\it bad}).
+In the other case, we say that the diagram is {\it atomic}.
+We denote the set of atomic diagrams on $4k$ vertices by $\mathcal{B}_{2k}$ and the set of atomic diagrams on $4k+2$ vertices by $\mathcal{\widetilde{B}}_{2k+1}$ . \end{definition}

 \begin{lemma} The $n^{th}$ type B Narayana polynomial of $\rho^2$ is equal to the partition function of $\mathcal{B}_{2n}$: